 One of Ticino's most deep-rooted traditions is the "mazza" (the processing of pork, but also goat’s meat and beef), a tradition that brought together families and village communities.
 The shift in lifestyle and the legislative requirements connected to the production of food saw the relocation of the "mazza" from farms to slaughterhouses.
 In spite of this, flavours and know-how have remained intact and, nowadays, regional products on offer include salami, dried meat, coppa (air-cured pork meat), lard, bacon, luganiga (a traditional fresh sausage produced in Northern Italy and in Ticino) as well as other local specialties.

 In the past, the ‘mazza’, or the slaughtering of pigs and meat processing, was an event that involved the entire family at the beginning of winter.
 Although this ritual has evolved, skilled artisans still produce cured meats and sausages based on a tradition that has been handed down from father to son.
 Here is a description of the main specialties produced according to these methods.

-Luganiga is a cured meat made with pork, lard, salt, pepper, spices, garlic and Ticino Merlot.
+Luganiga is a cured meat made with pork, lard, salt, pepper, spices, garlic and Ticino wine.
 The grind size is slightly bigger than that of the ground meat.
 The casing in which the mixture is stuffed is made from beef intestines.
 After being cooked in boiling water, the Luganiga is served with boiled potatoes or Risotto.
 Grilled Luganiga is another tasty alternative.

 Though similar to Luganiga, luganighetta does not contain any garlic.
 It is thinner and usually packaged in the shape of a spiral.
 Epicureans appreciate it in Risotto, on the grill, in stews and sauces, or as an accompaniment to Polenta.